 Depending on which entities you want to include in your custom ring group, do one or more of the following:

 Before you begin

-A custom ring group is a ring group that can include any combination of the following entities: users, user groups, and SIP devices.
+A custom ring group is a ring group that can include any combination of the following entities: users, user groups, nested ring groups, and SIP devices.
 Whereas basic ring groups can only include users and user groups, custom ring groups can also include SIP devices.

 What you should know

 NOTE: You can configure more than one level for a nested ring group, but all entries under the nested ring group are called as an All at once ring group.

 - Log on to Security Center with Config Tool, and then open the Plugins task.

 - Select the Sipelia™ Plugin role, and then click Ring groups.